 Contrary to what their name suggests, isolation exercises do not isolate individual muscles.
 Even the most straightforward isolation exercise involves several muscles.
 That said, this idea makes it easier to remember the difference between isolation and compound exercises, so it’s okay to think of them that way.

 In contrast, compound exercises involve two or more joints and multiple muscles working together.
-Examples of compound exercises include:
+Examples of the best compound movements include:

-Both isolation and compound exercises can be machine, free weight, body weight, kettlebell, medicine ball, or suspension trainer (TRX) exercises.
-The training modality is not relevant.
+Both isolation and compound exercises can either be a machine, free weights, bodyweight, kettlebell, medicine ball, or suspension trainer (TRX) exercises.
+The style of training modality is not relevant.
 Instead, the difference is the type of movement, i.e., single joint vs. multi-joint.

 The advantages and benefits of compound exercises

 There is nothing inherently wrong with isolation exercises.
 In fact, they can be useful for targeting specific body parts.
 But, for more exercisers, compound exercises are a better choice.
 The advantages and benefits of compound exercises include: